abgmgp/obsidian-simple-autolink/README.md

 **"Auto-link: Scan whole vault"** to toggle manual linking.
 You can also bind a hotkey to that command in **Settings → Hotkeys**.

-A progress notice shows `N/total…` while it runs, then a summary of how many links were added across how many notes.
-Each note is written in a single edit, so **Undo** reverts a file cleanly.
+A summary of how many links were added across how many notes are edited within a single run session will be shown once the process is completed.

 ### Run on save

 Turn on **Settings → Auto-link → Link on save**.
-Editing and saving a note then links it automatically.
-The trigger is debounced (300 ms per file) and guards against reacting to its own writes, so it never loops.
+Editing and saving a note triggers the linking process it automatically.

 ## Configuration